1. The military is a cult that brainwashes you.

 8. Military culture is devolving into a maniacally politically correct, anal-retentive snow flake office Hell.

 I’ll explain what life is like in the Air Force, and you can just subtract a few degrees for each of the other branches: Cussing at all is frowned up, and in a lot of offices it’s banned.
 The only kind of music you can listen to at work are Pop and Christian.
 You can’t make crude jokes.
 You can be court martialed for sexual harassment for saying the word “vagina.”
 There was a public service announcement commercial that ran on the Armed Forces Television Network at my first duty station that said, “You don’t have to do anything to be guilty of sexual harassment.”
 Literally.
 It literally said that.
 You can’t smoke anywhere but at isolated, designated smoking areas, and you can’t smoke at all on some bases.
 You can’t put your hands in your pockets.
 You can’t walk and talk on your cell phone.
 You can’t walk on the grass.
-As a general rule of thumb, you’ll get yelled at for wearing any article of civilian clothing on base that you wouldn’t wear to church.
+You have to wear standard-issue reflective clothing when walking around at night.
+You’ll get yelled at for wearing any article of civilian clothing on base that you wouldn’t wear to church.
 You generally have to act like Ned Flanders or you’ll get yelled at for being unprofessional.

-There is some validity to these rules, but when you add all of them (and the many others not mentioned) together and continue to make more and more rules that force you to act like a neutered youth pastor you create an environment that’s less like the adventure advertised on recruiting commercials and more like embodiment of everything the movie “Office Space” was satirizing.
+There is some validity to these rules, but when you add all of them (and the many others not mentioned) together and continue to make more and more rules that force everyone to act like a neutered youth pastors, you create an environment that’s less like the adventure advertised on recruiting commercials and more like the embodiment of everything the movie “Office Space” was satirizing.

-People who can’t conform to that standard ended leaving the military willingly or unwillingly.
+People who can’t conform to that standard end up leaving the military willingly or unwillingly.
 Those who act the most whitewashed and sanitized rise to the top.
-So that’s who you work for.
-That’s who you work with.
+So that’s who you work for, and that’s who you work with.
 That’s the environment you eat, sleep and breathe in.
-If that kind of life appeals to you, and you don’t mind being complicit in the deaths of thousands of civilians every year then join the Air Force.
+If the puritanical lifestyle appeals to you, and you don’t mind being complicit in the deaths of hundreds of civilians every year then join the Air Force.

 9. You’ll be indoctrinated with battered person syndrome.